Kitchen Problem

 Overall illumination that fills the entire room evenly.
 The foundation of your lighting design.

-• Recessed can lights throughout ceiling
+• Recessed can lights throughout

 • Flush mount or semi-flush fixtures